elluminance/el-crosscode-tweaks/README.md

 ## Music Remix Selector

-Other mods may now add in custom remixes to songs and you can now freely swap between any of them as you with.
+Other mods may now add in custom remixes to songs and you can now freely swap between any of them as you with, using [CCRemasteredMelodies](https://github.com/Ronkad/CCRemasteredMelodies) as an example.

 https://github.com/user-attachments/assets/7ba3b3c8-529b-41d1-b015-40af1b0c0263